avadheshy/notes/system design/solid princeple.md

 This principle aims at reducing the dependency of a high-level Class on the low-level Class by introducing an interface.

+---
+High-level modules should not depend on low-level modules.
+Both should depend on abstractions.
+Abstractions should not depend on details.
+Details should depend on abstractions.

+---

 # abstrction and interface
 An abstract class is a class that cannot be instantiated and can include abstract methods (methods with no implementation) as well as concrete methods (methods with implementation).